bathas2021/mediawiki/Terraform/README.md

 3. Goto Module and Test Directory to initialize the plugin  giving -Terraform init
 4. Goto Test Directory and give cmd-Terraform apply -auto-aprrove (for deploying resources)

+These Terraform File to deploy below mentioned Resources

+1.Azure resource Group-RG-wikimedia
+2.Azure Virtual Network with one Subnet
+3.Azure Kubernetes Clutser (with two node in the pool) 4.Azure Container Registery
+5. Network Security Rules